ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Azure ExpressRoute circuits per subscription is 10

 ## Examine privacy, compliance, and data protection standards on Azure
+Compliance Manager.
+- a workflow-based risk assessment tool listed on Microsoft's Microsoft Service Trust Porta
+- allows you to track, assign, and validate regulatory compliance activities for organizations related to Microsoft cloud services. such as Microsoft Office 365, Microsoft Dynamics 365, and Microsoft Azure, as well as Microsoft Cloud Services.

 compliance categories:
 - global
 - US government